 And when our hip flexors tighten, it causes a lot of problems in ordinarily healthy and active people, like us.
 That can cause immense hip pain along the side of lower back pain.
 The primary hip flexor is the psoas major, which is the only muscle in the human body connecting the upper body to the lower body.

-But knowing you have tight hip flexors is one thing.
-How to solve tight hip flexors is another thing.
-Simple static stretches just won?t be enough.
+Knowing you have tight hip flexors is one thing.
+How to solve it is another thing.
+Simple static stretches just won’t cut it.
 You need to start thinking about more dynamic stretching, mobility exercises, fascia stretching, and, most important, muscle activation movements!
-One of these dynamic stretches include the whole body and are very useful.
-I have found a program online with great reviews of people reducing their lower back pain.
-You can watch my honest review of their product here and order it straight from the company:

 Kidney back pain